 RIJKSMUSEUM & VAN GOGH MUSEUM

 Early morning: Start the day by visiting the iconic Rijksmuseum.
-The museums houses no less than 2,000 paintings from the Dutch Golden Age, including world famous Rembrandt’s Night Watch and Vermeer’s The Milkmaid.
+The museum houses no less than 2,000 paintings from the Dutch Golden Age, including the world-famous Rembrandt’s Night Watch and Vermeer’s The Milkmaid.
 The Rijksmuseum building is a beautiful piece of architecture on its own as well.
 Count at least 3 hours to explore the many galleries at your own pace.

 Adults: 20 €